Yuba City Contractor Insurance? What do you need to know?

-If, you’re a Contractor, depending on your specialty, that means you know the in’s and out’s and in-between’s of framing, roofing, glass installation and more.
+If you’re a contractor, depending on your specialty, that means you know the in’s and out’s and in-between’s of framing, roofing, glass installation, and more.
 While you’ve got the know-how on everything construction, do you really know what it takes to keep you and your business protected in case of a lawsuit or loss?
-If you’re searching for Yuba City Contractor Insurance, here is my list of the six most important commercial insurance policies you need.
+So if you’re a contractor and you’re searching for insurance, here is my list of the six most important commercial insurance policies you need.

 Every business owner knows General Liability Insurance is one of the most important, if not the most important, insurance policy they can carry.
 A General Liability policy protects you and your company in the event of a lawsuit.
 If you’ve been sued before, you know this single act has the potential to completely ruin your business.

 People associate business with money, and as a result, those lawsuits are generally much higher than personal lawsuits.
 As such, most General Liability Policies provide coverage of at least $1,000,000.
 General Liability Policies include protections for personal injury, slander, bodily injury, property damage, and much more.
 This policy is the first step to protecting your business as a Contractor.